The P-Ratio: How Body-Fat Percentage Affects Muscle Growth & Fat Gain

 Greg Nuckols, MA

 As they go through more research, Greg told me that the effect is growing starker.
-We see this same effect in various studies, both on highly trained athletes, such as football players, and in everyday folks who lift weights.
+We see this same effect in various studies, both on highly trained athletes, such as football players, and on everyday folks who lift weights.
 Even people with bonafide insulin resistance seem to be able to gain muscle quite leanly.

 There is no ideal body-fat percentage for bulking.
 The idea that we need to keep our body-fat percentage under 20% to gain muscle leanly seems to be a myth.